 The term 'priming' is used by the Vortex Approach to refer to an escalation in readiness to perform CICO Rescue that occurs prior to occurrence of a CICO situation.
-This includes preparatory activities that occur during an evolving airway crisis, in parallel with attempts to enter the Green Zone via one of the lifelines.
+This includes preparatory activities that occur during an evolving airway crisis in parallel with attempts to enter the Green Zone via one of the lifelines.
 This term distinguishes it from preparatory activities that might take place in a more static setting before the initiation of airway management or preparatory activities which only take place after a declaration of CICO.
 Priming is crucial to ensure that airway management teams are poised to perform CICO Rescue immediately when CICO is declared without any additional delay during which patients may be exposed to ongoing hypoxia.

 Priming represents a departure from the way in which clinical teams have typically approached readiness for CICO Rescue - which has been to wait until a CICO event is imminent or has already occurred before making any efforts towards getting ready to perform CICO Rescue.
 Effective priming presents two main challenges: